-(a) Where it is determined that an employer has failed to maintain a policy of workers' compensation insurance as required by Rhode Island general laws § 28-36-1 et seq. and that while the employer was uninsured in violation of the statute, an employee suffered a compensable injury, the uninsured employers fund shall commence the payment of weekly benefits and medical expenses necessary to cure, relieve or rehabilitate the employee from the effects of the work related injury to the employee as set forth herein, subject to fund availability.
-The fund shall acquire a lien against the goods and chattels of the uninsured employer to the extent of any payments made by it to the injured employee.
+(a) Where it is determined that an employer has failed to maintain a policy of workers' compensation insurance as required by § 28-36-1 et seq. and that while the employer was uninsured in violation of the statute, an employee suffered a compensable injury, the uninsured protection fund shall commence the payment of weekly payment to the employee as set forth herein, subject to fund availability.
+On behalf of the fund, the director shall acquire a lien against the goods and chattels of the uninsured employer to the extent of any payments made by it to the injured employee.
 The lien(s) shall arise and attach as of the date on which the fund makes payment to the injured employee without further action by the fund or the court.
 The lien shall have priority over all subsequently perfected liens and security interests.

-(c) The liens shall become perfected at the time when a notice of lien is filed pursuant to the filing provisions of Rhode Island general laws § 6A-9-501.
+(c) The liens shall become perfected at the time when a notice of lien is filed pursuant to the filing provisions of § 6A-9-501.
 The notice of lien shall include the following: